Taiwan and Japan brace for a potential super typhoon

 Meanwhile, Taiwan's Central Weather Bureau issued sea and land warnings, asking residents to be prepared for strong winds and rain in five vulnerable areas -- Keelung City, Yilan County, New Taipei City, Taipei City, and Hualien County.
 The Bureau also warned ships to Taiwan's north and along the east coast to be "alert" to extreme weather.

 The Taiwan Central Emergency Operation Center is also warning residents to take preventative measures such as taking down hanging objects and potted plants in homes, and avoiding the beach.
-Meanwhile, government authorities and agencies including the National Fire Agency have convened to discuss disaster response.
+Meanwhile, government authorities and agencies including the National Fire Agency have convened to discuss disaste r response.

 China's flood control body has issued a warning to seven provinces, including Fujian, Jiangsu, and Shanghai Municipality, asking local officials to prepare for the typhoon and launch emergency response systems, according to state media agency Xinhua.